sgl-project/sglang/README.md

 # Node 1
 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3-8B-Instruct --tp 4 --nccl-init sgl-dev-0:50000 --nnodes 2 --node-rank 1
 ```
-- If the model does not have a template in the Hugging Face tokenizer, you can specify a [custom chat template](docs/en/custom_chat_template.md).
-- To enable experimental torch.compile support, you can add `--enable-torch-compile`.
-It accelerates small models on small batch sizes.
-- To enable fp8 quantization, you can add `--quantization fp8` on a fp16 checkpoint or directly load a fp8 checkpoint without specifying any arguments.

 ### Supported Models